CoinMonkey/bitmonk-daemon/README.md

 Bitmonk (BMO) daemons
 ==========

 Bitmonk - it's the MN/POS/POW(scrypt) cryptocurrency, part of the decentralized exchange system Coinmonkey 2.0 and MonkTtadeX protocol.
-Repository contain the source of [daemon for Ubuntu 16.04](https://coinmonkey.io/download/bitmonkd) and [daemon.exe for Windows](https://coinmonkey.io/download/bitmonkd.exe).
-You can download the wallet [here](https://github.com/coinmonkey/Bitmonk-wallet).
+Repository contain the source of [daemon for Ubuntu 16.04](https://coinmonkey.io/download/bitmonkd) and [daemon.exe for Windows](https://coinmonkey.io/download/bitmonkd.exe) (works only in terminal).
+You can download the GUI wallet [here](https://github.com/CoinMonkey/bitmonk-windows-wallet).

 [bitmonk.coinmonkey.io](http://bitmonk.coinmonkey.io) - for getting more information about cryptocurrency and project.